core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 This document also uses the following terminology.

-* Individual request: a request that an origin client sends to a single origin server within a group, either directly, or indirectly via a proxy.
+* Individual request: a request that an origin client sends to a single origin server within a group, either directly or instead indirectly via a proxy.

 # The Multicast-Timeout Option # {#sec-multicast-timeout-option}